How to Use?

 Field Names Table

 Standard field names expected by the WattSkor system.
-The automatic setup package configures these field names automatically based on your meter template.
+The automatic setup package configures these based on your meter template.

 Voltage Measurements